- University >

 Autonomous robotic vehicles

-prof Dr. Klaus Brillowski, Department of Mechanical Engineering, Mechatronics, Material Technology, Technische Hochschule Mittelhessen -
+Prof. Dr. Klaus Brillowski, Department of Mechanical Engineering, Mechatronics, and Materials Technology, Technische Hochschule Mittelhessen -

 Rescue robots for fire and disaster control